apache/openwhisk/docs/actions-actionloop.md

 ## Implementing the ActionLoop protocol

-Now you have to convert the `launcher.py` in your programming language.
-Let's recap the ActionLoop protocol.
+This section will take you through how to convert the contents of `launcher.rb` (formerly `launcher.py`) to the target Ruby programming language and implement the `ActionLoop protocol`.

 ### What the launcher should do

+Let's recap the steps the launcher must accomplish to implement the `ActionLoop protocol` :

+1. import the Action function's `main` method for execution.
-The launcher must imports your function first.
-It is the job of the `compile` script to make the function available to the launcher, as we will see in the next paragraph.
+    * Note: the `compile` script will make the function available to the launcher.

-Once the function is imported, it opens the file descriptor 3 for output then reads the standard input line by line.
+1. open the system's `file descriptor 3` which will be used to output the functions response.

-For each line, it parses the input in JSON and expects it to be a JSON object (not an array nor a scalar).
+1. read the system's standard input, `stdin`, line-by-line.
+Each line is parsed as a JSON string and produces a JSON object (not an array nor a scalar) to be passed as the input `arg` to the function.

-In this object, the key `value` is the payload to be passed to your functions.
-All the other keys will be passed as environment variables, uppercases and with prefix `__OW_`.
+    * Note: within the JSON object, the `value` key contains the user parameter data to be passed to your functions.
+All the other keys are made available as process environment variables to the function; these need to be uppercased and prefixed with `"__OW_"`.

-Finally, your function is invoked with the payload.
-Once the function returns the result, standard out and standard error is flushed.
-The result is encoded in JSON, ensuring it is only one line and it is terminated with one newline and it is written in file descriptor 3.
+1. invoke the `main` function with the JSON object payload.
+1. encode the result of the function in JSON (ensuring it is only one line and it is terminated with one newline) and write it to `file descriptor 3`.

-Then the loop starts again.
+1. Once the function returns the result, flush the contents of `stdout`, `stderr` and `file descriptor 3` (FD 3).
+1. Finally, include the above steps in a loop so that it continually looks for Activations.
 That's it.

 ### Converting `launcher.py` in `launcher.rb`